Hei-dev/ai2-Convertor/README.md

  Converts an App Inventor 2 .scm file to a HTML file

 The project can be viewed at http://hei-dev.github.io/ai2-Convertor/index.html \
-However, it will be updated at a non-regular schedule.
+However, it will be updated at a non-regular schedule.\
+The current version hosted on the website is dated at 19-10-2021

 __For instructions on how to use it, skip to [here](#usage)__